mmckechney/SqlBuildManager/README.md

 # SQL Build Manager

 SQL Build Manager is a multi-faceted tool to allow you to manage the life-cycle of your databases.
-It provides a comprehensive set command line options for the management of one to many thousands of databases.
+It provides a comprehensive set of command line options for the management of one to many thousands of databases.

 ![.NET Core Build](https://github.com/mmckechney/SqlBuildManager/workflows/.NET%20Core%20Build/badge.svg)